New State Law Opens Environmentally Impacted Land to Streamlined Residential Development

 - Adjacent to a parcel zoned for residential uses as of right within the same jurisdiction

 - Located in a county with a population exceeding 1.475 million (per the most recent decennial census).
-Without limitation, Broward, Miami-Dade, and Palm Beach counties qualify under this criterion.
+Without limitation, Broward, Miami-Dade, and Palm Beach counties qualify under this criteria.

 - Located in a county that contains at least 15 municipalities.
-Without limitation, Broward, Miami-Dade, and Palm Beach counties qualify under this criterion.
+Without limitation, Broward, Miami-Dade, and Palm Beach counties qualify under this criteria.

-- “Environmentally impacted” means contamination detected above residential cleanup target levels from Phase II environmental site assessment activities, OR location within a designated brownfield area under s.
-376.80
+- “Environmentally impacted” means contamination detected above residential cleanup target levels from Phase II environmental site assessment activities, OR location within a designated brownfield area under Florida Statute § 376.80.

 Excluded from the Act: